-Even though, it's quite rare contamination in hobby home growing, it is worth to be aware of it!
+Even though, it's relatively rare contamination in hobby home growing, it is worth to be aware of it!
 Why?
-Because it's easy to mess up with mutated mushrooms, spread disease and eat contaminated fruit bodies.
+Because it's easy to mess up with mutated mushrooms and spread disease.

-The best way to show you what is Dry Bubble — is a real case from real grower's life.
+The best way to show you what is Dry Bubble — is a real cases from real grower's life.
 Here we go!

 Hello friends!
 Does anyone have any idea why these Penis Envy mushrooms are mutating?
 The crack in the cake is new.
 Although the surface is moist.
 Also any idea as to why the tops of their caps are white?